Image of black board with a light bulb drawn on it

 coyles@montclair.edu

-Samantha Coyle, Assistant Professor, received a PhD in School Psychology from Northern Illinois University.
+Samantha Coyle, Associate Professor, received a PhD in School Psychology from Northern Illinois University.
 Her research interests involve investigating the positive and negative features of peer relationships, specifically social support and bullying victimization in relation to internalizing disorders in adolescent youth; she is also interested in research on assessment, prevention and intervention practices addressing social-emotional, behavioral and academic challenges of children and adolescents.
 She teaches courses in Cognitive Assessment and Adolescent Psychology.

 photo of Jason Dickson